 But then a strange fear gripped me and I just couldn’t ask

-Regardless of what he was planning, fear takes over and he freezes.
+Regardless of what he was planning or hoping for, fear takes over and he freezes.
 His need is strong, but his confidence is broken.

 Take me out tonight